Date & Time:

 Groups of five or more may require special arrangements and must be confirmed in advance.
 Fill out the Group Project Request Form.

 Age, Skills, What to Bring:

-- Volunteers ages 10 and up are welcome, volunteers under the age of 15 must be accompanied by a guardian.
+- Volunteers ages 10 and up are welcome.
 Read our Youth Policy Guidelines (PDF) for youth under the age of 15.

-- Please wear clothes that can get dirty, long pants, closed-toe shoes, layers for changing weather, and rain gear if necessary.
-Also, bring a personal water bottle, sunscreen, and lunch.
+- Wear clothes that can get dirty.
+Long pants and closed-toe shoes are required.
+Bring layers for changing weather and rain gear if necessary.

 - No experience necessary.
 Training and tools will be provided.
 Fulfills community service requirements.